 Build an innovation culture that

-When speaking with audiences I see all the time the lights come on and the heads nod when these three big myths are debunked.
+As an innovation speaker, I see all the time the lights come on and the heads nod when these three big myths are debunked.

 Business success isn’t a result of finding and successfully implementing a single ‘Eureka’ idea.
 It’s the culmination of many scale-scale innovations and of consistently finding innovative ways to improve everything you do.
 Business success is a ‘Game of Inches’.